oauthstuff/app2app-evolution/README.md

 iOS14 should improve this situation by adding a [system level preference where the user can select an alternative browser](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content/preparing_your_app_to_be_the_default_browser_or_email_client) - however the alternative browser will not be able to share cookies/sessions with the system Safari, and it is currently believed that ASWebAuthenticationSession will always be handled by the system Safari.

+JJH: I wonder if alternative browsers handle links that are claimed by apps properly - Apple mention universal links in above url, but don't appear to require alternate browsers to support them

+For the OAuth client / relying party, if flows starting in both app and mobile web are supported, it's probably best to use different redirect uris depending on whether the flow starts in the app or in the mobile web browser, so there is a higher change the flow ends up back where the user started.
+(By contrast, the OAuth server / OpenID Provider should generally not use different urls for it's authorization endpoint for the web vs app flows, as there is no standard way to publish the alternate URL.)

 ## App2App and App2Web Solutions on Android